Editor’s note: This article has been updated to correct a claim that only one faculty member taught in the physics department.

 Jackovin’s college experience is now riddled with new frustrations, especially since the program cuts occurred during her first year at Drake.
 Going forward, she will have to create schedules of courses that may not align with her grade level or credit requirements in order to finish her degree.

 The physics program at Drake also has seen a significant loss in the number of staff members who teach physics courses and labs.
-As of now, there is only one faculty member left in the program to teach all the remaining courses, professor Klaus Bartschat.
+As of now, there are only 3 professors currently teaching physics courses at Drake, as well as 2 instructors teaching labs.
 This contributes heavily to the increasing decline of program stability for future students.

 Alex Lobo, a junior at Drake studying physics, has experienced first-hand how the cuts have impacted his studies.
 Lobo’s courses now come as independent studies, which means he lacks classmates to turn to for support, studying or completing assignments, differing from the typical academic experience Drake students have.